 Triacylglycerols, the storage form of fats in the body, are esters of long-chain carboxylic acids (fatty acids) and glycerol (1,2,3-propanetriol).
 Saponification is the process by which fats are hydrolyzed under basic conditions to produce soap; saponification of a triacylglycerol is shown in Figure 9.6.
 Subsequent acidification of the soap regenerates the fatty acids.

-Treating triacylglycerols with NaOH will produce fatty acid salts (soap) as well as glycerol.
+Figure 9.6 Saponification of a Triacylglycerol Treating triacylglycerols with NaOH will produce fatty acid salts (soap) as well as glycerol.